xelda1988/constrained_subsampling/README.md

-## Iterative Resampling Techniques using Soft and Hard Multivariate Constraints
+## Iterative Subsampling Techniques using Soft and Hard Multivariate Constraints